 You may or may not be looking for a new job or a career change, but now is a great time to update your resume, in case Coronavirus causes you to want to or need to move on.
 Updating your resume means making it current and modern in appearance.
 Resume presentation changes over time so you’ll ensure yours is punchy, informative, inviting and good looking.

 Stuck on ideas?
-Use one of our free resume templates and read Resume Success Secrets by our Managing Director, Kate Prior, which hit #1 on Amazon for its category quick sharp after being released.
+Use one of our free resume templates and read Resume Success Secrets by our Chief Executive Officer, Kate Prior, which hit #1 on Amazon for its category quick sharp after being released.
 It’s packed with great ideas.

 Tidy up your social media profile